 F. Course Credit Unit value: Course Credit Unit values help determine faculty workload.
 In order for Curriculum Services to help you determine both the CS codes and the Course Credit Unit values, originators of new classes (and those choosing to modify these elements of existing courses) will need to be able to describe how the course units will be distributed per activity.
 For instance, you may be proposing a five-unit class that involves class lecture, discussion, and lab work.
 When proposing the class, you will need to describe how the five units are to be distributed among those three activities.
-For instance, when proposing the course in Curriculog, the course could be described as 3 units Lecture, 1 unit Discussion, and 1 unit Lab.
+Thus, when proposing this five unit course in Modern Campus Curriculum, the course could be described as 3 units Lecture, 1 unit Discussion, and 1 unit Lab.
 This description will help Curriculum Services determine both the CS code for the class as well as the Course Credit Unit value.